ubalderas/apiTestingDemo/README.md

 ## API Testing Demo Synopsis

 This repo contains examples of mocha tests used to test APIs using the 'superagent' node module to generate http requests, along with 'deep-diff' to compare and validate responses.
+The APIs that are being used as demos come from [jsonplaceholder](https://jsonplaceholder.typicode.com/), which has a bunch of example APIs useful for this exercise.

 ### Installing the API Testing Demo